PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 #.
 If an event stream object in the *replica directory* contains only statements that are already part of the snapshot those statements are pruned.
 [9]_

 All uploads inherit the redundancy configuration from the Tahoe-LAFS client node.

-..
-[1] A snapshot is sufficiently up-to-date if the event stream is no more than ``N`` times larger than it.
-       The size requirement exists because the event stream will grow without bounds but the snapshot should have a bounded size.
-       By periodically re-snapshotting and re-starting the event stream the on-grid storage can be bounded as well.
-       Some measurements may be required to choose a good value for ``N``.
-       It may also be necessary to choose whether to prioritize efficient use of network bandwidth or on-grid storage space (and to what degree).
-       If the snapshot does not exist then its size is treated as 0.

-..
-[2] A snapshot is obsolete if there is a completely uploaded snapshot with a greater sequence number.

-..
-[3] Application-code is supplied with a cursor which performs this capturing.
-       Replication code bypasses this capturing so that statements which record the event stream are not themselves recorded.
-       Recovery code bypasses this capturing so that statements to recreate the database are also not recorded.
-       ``SELECT`` statements are ignored since they cannot change the database (XXX is this true?).

-..
-[4] The event stream in the database is large enough when it is larger than 900,000 bytes.
-       This results in efficient ZKAP use.
-       If Tahoe-LAFS had reasonable mutable support we could upload more frequently and pack new data into an existing mutable until it reached a good size.
-       But Tahoe-LAFS does not have reasonable mutable support.

-..
-[5] Certain database changes,
-       such as insertion of a new voucher, are particularly valuable and should be captured as quickly as possible.
-       In contrast,
-       there is some tolerance for losing a database change which marks a token as spent since this state can be recreated by the application if necessary.

-..
-[6] The SQL statements are joined with newline separators.
-       The resulting string is uploaded as a new immutable object next to the existing snapshot object.
-       The sequence number of the first statement it includes is added as metadata for that object in the containing directory.

-..
-[7] The SQL statements from ``iterdump``,
-       except for those relating to the event stream table, are joined with newline separators and compressed using lzma.
-       The compressed blob is uploaded as an immutable object.
-       The metadata of the object in the containing directory includes the snapshot's sequence number.

-..
-[8] The upload may proceed concurrently with further database changes.
-       Of course only the uploaded statements are deleted from the local table.

-..
-[9] The event stream objects can be placed into an order such that the sequence of each object is less than that of the next.
-       For each event stream object **E**\ :sub:`n` which has an event stream object **E**\ :sub:`m` following it in this sequence, if the snapshot's sequence number is greater than or equal to **E**\ :sub:`m`'s sequence number then **E**\ :sub:`n` is completely contained by the snapshot.

 Recovery
 ~~~~~~~~